awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ## Modifying Parameters in a DB Parameter Group<a name="USER_WorkingWithParamGroups.Modifying"></a>

-You can modify parameter values in a customer\-created DB parameter group; you cannot change the parameter values in a default DB parameter group\.
+You can modify parameter values in a customer\-created DB parameter group\.
+You can't change the parameter values in a default DB parameter group\.
 Changes to parameters in a customer\-created DB parameter group are applied to all DB instances that are associated with the DB parameter group\.

 If you change a parameter value, when the change is applied is determined by the type of parameter\.
 Changes to dynamic parameters are applied immediately\.
 Changes to static parameters require that the DB instance associated with DB parameter group be rebooted before the change takes effect\.
 To determine the type of a parameter, list the parameters in a parameter group using one of the procedures shown in the section [Listing DB Parameter Groups](#USER_WorkingWithParamGroups.Listing)\.

-The RDS console shows the status of the DB parameter group associated with a DB instance\.
+The RDS console shows the status of the DB parameter group associated with a DB instance on the **Configuration** tab\.
 For example, if the DB instance is not using the latest changes to its associated DB parameter group, the RDS console shows the DB parameter group with a status of **pending\-reboot**\.
-You would need to manually reboot the DB instance for the latest parameter changes to take effect for that DB instance\.
+You need to manually reboot the DB instance for the latest parameter changes to take effect for that DB instance\.

 ![\[Parameter change pending reboot scenario\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/param-reboot.png)